ralna/GALAHAD/doc/Python/dgo_intro.rst

 The global minimization method employed is an extension of that due to

   Ya.
 D. Sergeyev and D. E. Kasov,
-  ``A deterministic global optimization using smooth diagonal auxiliary functions'',
+  ''A deterministic global optimization using smooth diagonal auxiliary functions'',
   *Communications in Nonlinear Science and Numerical Simulation*, **21(1-3)** (2015) 99-111.